What Is Data Broker Removal? (And How To Opt Out)

 What is a data broker removal service?

-A data broker removal service detects your personal information on data broker databases.
-Depending on the service, you submit a data removal request with the broker manually or the removal service will do it on your behalf.
+A data broker removal service scans data broker databases for your personal information.
+Depending on the service, you submit a data removal request with the broker manually, or the removal service will do it on your behalf.
 A data broker removal service can empower consumers to reduce their digital footprint.

 Is data broker removal worth it?